Skip to content

 Key funnel metrics:

-- Stage-to-stage conversion rates — where do prospects stall?
-That’s where your attention (and budget) should go.
+• Stage-to-stage conversion rates — where do prospects stall?
+That’s where your attention should go.

-For a deeper dive into where and how to optimize, see why more traffic isn’t always the answer — fixing conversion leaks often delivers more ROI than increasing spend.
+For a deeper dive into where and how to optimize, see why more traffic isn’t always the answer — fixing conversion leaks often delivers more ROI than adding more traffic.

 Industry-Specific Considerations